 3. If you’re at Pike Place Market, you can sample a Russian treat at Piroshky Piroshky.
 It’s a couple doors down from the original Starbucks — and you’ll smell their pastry as soon as you get near.
 I like the smoked salmon-pate versions, but I’ve seen people agog over the cinnamon apple ones.

 4. Dessert isn’t a traditional part of Chinese dinner, but Hong Kong bakeries are masters of the not-too-sweet cake.
 The cake is light and spongy and often topped with fresh fruit and whipped cream.
-My favorite place for strong English milk tea and Hong-Kong-style cake is Regent Bakery and Cafe in Bellevue.
+My favorite place for strong English milk tea and Hong Kong-style cake is Regent Bakery and Cafe in Redmond.
 My kids recommend having their fried rice first and then spending time at the counter making the critical cake decisions.

 5. Japanese bakeries take the best of the French and improvise creating flavor combinations to swoon over.
-Think dark chocolate and green tea — and make your way to Fuji Bakery in the International District.
+Think dark chocolate and green tea — and make your way to Fuji Bakery in the International District and Interbay.
 One of my many favorites is the chestnut levain.
-If you go on a Friday or Saturday, they also have special weekend breads that are a bit pricey but a delicious splurge.

-6. For those who would like a place to practice their Spanish, the Salvadorean Bakery in West Seattle is a great destination.
+6. For those who would like a place to practice their Spanish, the Salvadorean Bakery on SW Roxbury is a great destination.
 You can have a full meal there.
 Start with their pupusas and finish with tres leches cake. ¡Qué rico!